Category: E-Commerce

 Reading Time: 3 minutes

 Dashboards are richer.
 Forecasts are sharper.
 Recommendations arrive in real time.
-It has automated agents that flag risks, propose actions, and optimize flows throughout the organization.
+Intelligent agents now flag risks, propose actions, and optimize workflows across entire organizations.

 And yet something strange is happening.